-Collisional processes between levels and collisional ionization are turned off with this command.
-Separate collisional processes can be turned off with the following options.
+This command controls He-like collisional processes.
+Separate collisional processes can be modified with these options.
 Only one option is recognized per command line so multiple commands are needed to turn off several processes.
-If no sub-options are recognized then all collisional processes are disabled.
-This command turns off collisions for all elements along the He-like isoelectronic sequence.
+This command modifies collisions for all elements along the He-like isoelectronic sequence.